 Leachate Quality from Mine Wastes

 The Duluth Complex and Ely Greenstone formations of northeastern Minnesota host base and precious metal deposits and prospects.
-The Duluth Complex contains one of the largest enrichments of copper, nickel, and platinum group metals in the Earth’s crust.
-Numerous locations in the Duluth Complex are being targeted for mining.
+The Duluth Complex contains one of the largest enrichments of copper, nickel, and platinum group metals in the Earth's crust.
+Numerous locations in the Duluth Complex are being explored by companies for potential mining.
 Exploration for copper-nickel deposits is also occurring in east Aitkin County in an igneous rock unit that is related to the Duluth Complex.
-For more detailed information, visit the MGS mineral potential webpage.
 Water quality data have been collected from Duluth Complex waste rock in operational stockpiles, small scale test piles, and dimension stone quarries.
 Extensive laboratory testing has been conducted to better understand the weathering process of Duluth Complex rock and tailings.
 Laboratory and field rock weathering tests of Ely Greenstone have also been conducted.
 Rock weathering tests of rock and tailings from locations outside of Minnesota have previously been conducted with funding from both the MN DNR and US Bureau of Mines.

 Evaluation of Predictive Tests